The mestiza muse

 Follow a Healthy Lifestyle

+It may seem cliché, but a healthy, well-balanced diet, plenty of water, exercise, and reduced stress can do wonders for your curly hair from the inside, nourishing your hair follicles and promoting overall hair health.
 As important as it is to care for your hair externally, you will be unlikely to see sustainable results if your body isn’t doing well internally.

 Use Quality Styling Products

-Image of quality curly hair products that curly hair needs most.
+Image of curly hair products.

 Styling products for curly hair should also have moisturizing properties.
 The trick with curly hair is to use less product, or it will look greasy and weighed down.
 Look for a lightweight leave-in conditioner to add natural shine to your curls.

-Humectants, such as glycerin, are also great for moisturizing hair.
+Humectants, such as glycerin, aloe vera, and honey, are also great for moisturizing hair.
 Humectants attract moisture from the air and transport it to the hair and skin.
+Including humectants is a great way to enhance your curls’ hydration, resulting in healthier, shinier, and more defined curls.

-This results in healthier, shinier, and more defined curls.
 Before using a humectant-based product, you must understand your climate and curls.

 Invest in Curly Hair Accessories